highcharts/highcharts/docs/dashboards/dashboards-with-react.md

 Highcharts Dashboards with React
 ===

-To create a dashboard with Angular please follow the steps below: <br>
+To create a dashboard with React please follow the steps below: <br>

 1. Install the Dashboards package.